RohanSaxena14/Ship-Segmentation/README.md

 # Ship Segmentation in Satellite Image Data

-This repository contains a complete solution for the challenge: from creating datasets to training and creating a submit file.
-Moreover, it can be used as a universal high-quality baseline solution for any segmentation task.
+This repository contains our task in Marine Monitor : Segment ships from satellite images

 ## Content